Sales Kickoff Planning Guide: How to Maximize Your Impact

 - At the same time, develop immediately usable content and tools, by role, to support your sales teams in applying new concepts to live opportunities and reinforcing those actions.

-- Define what good looks like in each role so managers, reps and other influencers know who does what, and when, once the SKO ends.
+- Define what good looks like in each role so managers, reps and other influencers know who does what, and when, once the SKO ends, and have clear indicators of whether they’re on the right track

 - Provide ongoing learning and integrate technology that reps can use to improve adoption and execution.
 This also ensures managers have line-of-sight into who’s doing well and who needs their help.